Contract Enforcement and Grievance Process

 The grievance process is your contractually-provided recourse when your rights have been violated.
 If you believe your department has violated your rights or are experiencing sexual harassment or discrimination based on your race, ethnicity, immigration status, gender identity, or disability, contact a grievance steward on your campus immediately.
 Being represented by UC-AFT means that your union has your back and you do not have to endure abuse on your own.
 Our grievance stewards are your colleagues, who understand how scary it can feel to speak up on your own.
 They have volunteered to assist you through the process along with your campus representatives and will do their best to be in touch with you as soon as possible.

 When you contact your local campus steward or representative about a violation of your rights, be sure to include any and all details about the situation and specify whether you have any documentation of the incident(s).
 You should also indicate whether the dispute (unfair retaliation, harassment, discrimination, etc.) is ongoing.
 If possible, you might reference which part of our contract you believe the dispute relates to and can browse through our contract articles here.
+You can use this form to compile the information you will need.
 But in order to ensure your grievance is addressed, you must file a grievance claim within 30 days of when the incident occurred.

 As union-represented employees, you have what are known as “Weingarten Rights,” a right to union representation during any investigatory interview with management.
 If you are asked by your supervisor or administrator to join a meeting that you reasonably believe might lead to discipline, you can request that a union representative of your choosing be present.
 Note: your supervisor or administrator does not have to notify you of your rights to union representation – you must assert your rights.
 To do so, say: